 a.
 The parcel to be developed lies landward of an existing and substantial structural development on an intervening lot which separates the parcel from the wetland and has effectively eliminated the function and value to be derived from the required buffer width; or

 b.
 The parcel to be developed lies landward of an existing legally established roadway or other legally established structure or paved area 16 feet or more in width which separates the parcel from the wetland and has effectively eliminated the function and value to be derived from the required buffer width.

+c.
+Voluntary Enhancement Incentive - The wetland has been intentionally enhanced in accordance with a restoration plan or similar program approved by the City or State where such enhancement is not part of a required mitigation plan.
+In such cases, the wetland shall retain the prescriptive buffer requirements determined prior to the enhancement activity, based on the functions and values at that time.
+Additional future restrictions will not be placed on wetlands associated with their increased functions and values caused by voluntary enhancement.
+The applicant shall be required to record an easement, covenant or deed restriction to ensure preservation of the enhancement of the preservation area in perpetuity, in a form acceptable to the city attorney.

 8. Except as otherwise specified, buffer zones shall be retained in their natural condition.
 Where buffer disturbance has occurred during construction or in violation of this chapter, revegetation with native vegetation will be required unless the director approves a substitute vegetation with the same or better mitigation characteristics.